-My current “command center” is a bit unconventional, since it actually consists of three separate areas in my kitchen.
-I introduced you to my built-in desk area this summer during the Summer Shred Paper Declutter Challenge.
+My current command center is a bit unconventional, since it actually consists of three separate areas in my kitchen.
+I introduced you to my built-in desk area during the Paper Declutter Challenge.

 The desk area contains our inbox for all incoming household papers:

 It’s also where our action file for household papers lives:

 The binder contains all of our handy reference papers.
 You can read more about the specifics of what we keep in the household reference binder here.